joeblew999/pb-stack/doc/README.md

 https://github.com/joeblew999/pb-stack

+This project came about due to the need for Developers to be Users and Users to be Developers.

+Hopefully the way things work will make sense to you based on this need.

 A Stack based on Pocketbase where:

 1. Server Golang Code is generated as much as possible, so that developers are not hand writing code causing bugs and security leaks, allowing rapid extension of the system.
 A Fix only requires a change to the generator allowing rapid remediation.